ccbtokyo/visvib-manual/docs/Preparation/Hardware/index.en.md

 ### Light Bulbs

 Any incandescent bulb that plugs into a regular outlet, such as clip-on lights, will do.
 However, do not use fluorescent or LED bulbs.
 While dimmable ones can be used, they are not recommended as they completely turn off below a certain brightness level.

+## Video Equipments

+Use 1 projector or display.
+Any type or resolution are allowed.

+Prepare the appropriate cable(e.g. HDMI or DisplayPort) and adapters depending on the projector/display and the computer.